portworx/lcfs/lcfs/README.md

 # sudo fusermount -u /mnt
 ```

-To display lcfs stats, run lcfs in forground mode (-d option) and run "cstat 'id' [-c]" from the 'mnt'/lcfs directory.
+To display lcfs stats, run lcfs in foreground mode (-d option) and run "cstat 'id' [-c]" from the 'mnt'/lcfs directory.